vladuma/portfolio_admin_aws/README.md

 * Setup project to deploy DynamoDB, S3 bucket V
 * Provide API to write to database V
 * Provide API to read from the database V
-* Provide API to delete/update the database from the portfolio-admin client
+* Provide API to delete/update the database from the portfolio-admin client V
 * Provide API to login to the portfolio-admin client

 # Write to table